 Drums and Pads

-The Roland TD-50KV is a five-piece electronic drum set.
-It comes with four cymbals pads, the hi-hat, ride, and two crash.
+The TD50KV is a five-piece electronic drum set.
+It comes with four cymbal pads, a hi-hat, a digital ride, and two crash pads.

-The snare is the same size as you would find on the TD-50K, which is Roland’s best.
-It is a PD-140-DS, measuring 14 inches and fully mesh.
-Hence, it looks and works just like a real acoustic kit.
+The digital snare is the same size as you would find on the TD-50K, which is Roland’s best.
+It has a PD-140-DS, measuring 14 inches and fully mesh.
+So it looks and works just like a real acoustic kit.
 It is also free-floating, which is quite applicable alongside a conventional snare stand.

-I liked it that Roland has improved the response well in the TD-50 module.
+I like how Roland has improved the response well in the TD-50 module.
 It has more triggers than previous versions.

 Also, there is a great improvement on the rim, now able to produce a huge range of different rim sounds.
 You play variations from low and deep, depending on where the stick lands.

 Even better, the PD-140-DS can pick the difference between a normal stroke and a buzz roll without changing.